London banks, brokers up staffing as polls tighten before UK vote

-LONDON Bankers, brokers and money managers are pulling in extra staff to handle any big market moves on Thursday night as tightening polls make the outcome of the British election more unpredictable.
+LONDON (Reuters) - Bankers, brokers and money managers are pulling in extra staff to handle any big market moves on Thursday night as tightening polls make the outcome of the British election more unpredictable.

 Currency, bond and equity trading desks in London will be staffed as results trickle in late on Thursday and in the early hours of Friday.